kubernetes/minikube/site/content/en/docs/drivers/krunkit.md

 minikube start --driver krunkit --vmnet-offloading
 ```

-> [!WARNING]
+{{% alert title="Warning" color="warning" %}}
-> Offloading may not work for all workloads.
+Offloading may not work for all workloads.
 Review the limitations below
-> and verify that this flag works for your workload before relying on it.
+and verify that this flag works for your workload before relying on it.
+{{% /alert %}}

 #### Limitations